kruxia/ark/README.md

 * [REST API](api/README.md)
 * file interface UI
 * full-text-search on file contents and metadata, supporting NN languages
-* efficient binary file revision storage [via using Subversion]
+* efficient binary file revision storage [via Subversion] — large repositories with many binary files that have numerous revisions typically require only fractionally more storage space than the files themselves.

 Better than Dropbox:

-* Check-out+Lock, Modify, Check-in+Unlock workflow help prevent file and workflow conflicts
-* unlimited version history — no time limit.
+* Unlimited version history — no time limit, no limit to the number of revisions.
   [Dropbox limits 30, 180, 365 days.
 OneDrive, Box store a fixed number of versions.]
-* shared content via folder includes [svn:external, like symlink] [Other file storage platforms don't have this capability]
+* Shared content via folder includes [svn:external, like symlink] — no need to copy shared files/ [Other file storage platforms don't have this capability]
-* file and folder locking for lock-based collaboration
+* Check-out / Modify / Check-in workflow with file and folder locking for collaboration without conflicts.
-* revision messages and metadata
+* Revision messages — easily review progress and find exactly what you're looking for.
+  Find and compare different versions of a file spanning years or decades.
+[Other file storage platforms don't provide revision messaging, so you're left guessing or having to inspect and compare files manually to see what happened in a given revision.]
+* File and revision properties (metadata) — Attach arbitrary key/value pairs to files and folders, and the project archive itself, for your own use cases.
-* self-hostable, portable, open-source — no vendor lock-in
+* Self-hostable, portable, open-source — no vendor lock-in.
+[Other cloud file storage systems are completely proprietary.]

 Architecture:

 * File storage server: Apache Subversion
-* REST API and search engine: Rust Actix PostgreSQL
+* REST API and search engine: Python Starlette PostgreSQL
 * File interface UI:
   * XHTML
   * CSS + {Pure|Tailwind|Boostrap?}